sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 - "Why are we using simulated samples in CMS?"
 - "How are simulated samples created in CMS?"
 objectives:
-- "Use the MadGraph generator in standalone mode"
+- "Use the MadGraph generator in standalone mode and get familiar with the basic syntax"
-- "Analyse LHE files"
+- "Analyse the produced LHE files"
 keypoints:
 - "MadGraph is a widely used tool to generate matrix-element predictions for the hard scatter for SM and BSM processes."
+- "MadGraph can be used interactively, or steered using text-based cards"
+- "Gridpacks are used for large scale productions"
+- "MadAnalysis is a tool that allows for quick checks of distributions"
 ---

 # Introduction and first steps